Yvitex/Obsidian_Notes/Computer Science/Machine Learning/Machine Learning Algoritm.md

 aliases: [model, estimator]
 ---
 # Machine Learning Algorithm
 Sometimes called as models.
-A normal [[Algorithm]] is a set of instruction with inputs to create a desired output. [[Machine learning]] algoritm on the other hand are input with output, and through this data, will find the instruction that will provide the best output.
+A normal [[Algorithm]] is a set of instruction with inputs to create a desired output. [[Machine Learning]] algoritm on the other hand are input with output, and through this data, will find the instruction that will provide the best output.

 ![[Pasted image 20220725101711.png]]